-The administrator has the authority to amend, alter, suspend, or terminate our 2014 Plan, provided such action does not materially impair the rights of any participant.
-Our 2014 Plan automatically will terminate in 2024, unless we terminate it sooner.
+The administrator has the authority to amend, alter, suspend, or terminate our amended 2014 Plan, provided such action does not materially impair the rights of any participant.
+Subject to the approval of our stockholders at the Annual Meeting, our amended 2014 Plan will automatically terminate in 2033; otherwise, our 2014 Plan will automatically terminate in 2030 unless we terminate it sooner.